 - Query people about the next place you are heading to.
-We were in Zagreb, Croatia and the staff asked where we were going next, which was Pula.
+We were in Zagreb, Croatia, and the staff asked where we were going next, which was Pula.
 They said, oh, one of the team is from there; let us find her.
 She was glowing as she shared suggestions for the best places for regional food.
-We took her guidance, ate at an authentic Konoba full of locals that were entirely off the beaten path.
+We took her guidance and ate off the beaten path at an authentic Konoba full of locals.

-- Allow yourself to wander off the beaten path, get lost, and find a hole in the wall eatery.
+- Allow yourself to wander off the beaten path, get lost, and find a hole-in-the-wall eatery.
 If you get a little nervous about that, Google it before going in, just in case the reviews are awful.
 One advantage of Google reviews is you might learn what the best dishes to order are.

 - Dining abroad should be an adventure; make it one.

 - Finally, stand back, watch, and absorb.